 - Symptoms of influenza include fever, chills, headache, sore throat, runny or stuffy nose, coughing, sneezing, and sometimes vomiting and diarrhea.
 Serious complications of influenza infection include dehydration, bronchitis, bacterial or viral pneumonia, otitis media (ear infection) and, in very severe cases, death.
 The majority of people recover from type A or B influenza without serious complications.
 The elderly, very young children, pregnant women and persons with certain chronic diseases, like asthma and heart or lung disease, are at higher risk for influenza complications.
 3

-- About 80 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
+- Over 70 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
 ILI infection symptoms are similar to influenza symptoms and only lab tests can confirm whether an individual has been infected by influenza or an ILI.
 4 5

 - Influenza viruses are primarily spread through coughing and sneezing.
-Public health officials say that, for a limited period of time, influenza can also be transmitted if an uninfected person touches or uses items that have been recently handled by an infected person.
+Public health officials say that, for a limited time period, influenza can also be transmitted if an uninfected person touches or uses items that have been recently handled by an infected person.
 6

 Influenza (Flu) Vaccines